beone0134/cryptoTracker/README.md

--> It is basically cryptocurrency price tracker app.  ( https://cryptotrackk.herokuapp.com/ )
+-> It is basically a cryptocurrency price tracker app.

 -> React Hook and Axios are used in this Project.